Documentation

 Important

-The Sizing defines how coarse or fine the discretization of the input geometry will be.
+The sizing defines how coarse or fine the discretization of the input geometry will be.
 The sizing control can be set to automatic, where local properties are adjusted automatically based on geometrical estimations or a manual sizing can be applied where minimal and maximal edge length may be defined.

-For the automatic sizing only a global mesh fineness needs to be set and all additional parameters will be set automatically according to the geometry features and the chosen fineness.
-Its value basically defines the characteristic element size for each solid, ranging from 1 – very coarse to 5 – very fine.
-A fine mesh will result in a better resolution of small geometric features, but will also increase computation time and memory demand of the derived simulation run.
+For the automatic sizing, only a global mesh fineness needs to be set and all additional parameters will be set automatically according to the geometry features and the chosen fineness.
+Its value defines the characteristic element size for each solid, ranging from 1 – very coarse to 5 – very fine.
+A fine mesh will result in a better resolution of small geometric features, but will also increase the computation time and memory demand of the derived simulation run.
 The standard setting 2 – coarse will in most cases result in a discretization that represents a good compromise between accuracy and resource consumption and should be chosen for a first trial.
 For mesh independence or convergence studies the sizing can be refined in later stages.

 A detailed documentation of the available settings can be found in two parts: